INTERESTED IN GOVERNANCE AT FHS?

 Panels and committees

-When required, Governors are expected to serve on panels or committees in order to:
+When required, Trustees are expected to serve on panels or committees in order to:

 - appoint the Headteacher and other senior leaders